Eastern Bluebird Trails

 Purple Martins

-Our latest initiative targets the Purple Martin, which is in decline like all swallows.
+The Purple Martin is in decline like all swallows.
 These swallows nest in colonies in dwelling-nesting boxes.

 The Club des ornithologues de Brome-Missisquoi installed one in the fall of 2019 in Keith-Sornberger Park in Bedford.
 It was vandalized but was relocated in the spring of 2021 inside the settling ponds area where an information panel has been set up.

-The Chimney Swift is a small bird nesting in chimneys.
-When it arrives in the spring, it gathers in groups, sometimes reaching 150 individuals, to spend the night in a chimney that serves as a dormitory.
-When couples are ready to nest, they disperse to smaller chimneys.
+The Chimney Swift is a small bird which, when it arrives in spring, gathers in groups of up to 150 individuals, to spend the night in a chimney that serves as their dormitory.
+Couples then disperse to nest in a chimney, with one couple per chimney.
+Researchers are also investigating the possibility of their moving away from urban dormitories to nest in the surrounding woodlands.

 Chimney Swifts